gicentre/elm-vega/docs/walkthrough/README.md

         selection
             << select "picked" Multi []
 in
-toVegaLite <| sel [] :: scatterProps
+toVegaLite (sel [] :: scatterProps)
 ```

-Alternatively, we could make the selection happen based on any browser event by parameterising `select` with the type `On` and a value matching a JavaScript event name, such as mouse movement over points to give more of a paintbrush effect:
+Alternatively, we could make the selection happen based on any browser event by parameterising `select` with the function `seOn` and a value matching a JavaScript event name, such as mouse movement over points to give more of a paintbrush effect:

 ![Multi-point selection on a scatterplot with mouse hover](images/interactiveScatter3.png)